Harrylevesque/Expo2026/README.md

 oct 5 - 6
 planned flow for main elements

+oct 7
 worked on creating endpoints for the flow crested yesterday.

+oct 8
+did research on best practices for security and user storage
 ----------------------------
 ### the plan
 create a system for loging in using a simple qr code scan